VenomASD/CrudRestApi/README.md

 #How to run code:
-1) go build (in case you have made some changes in code) : creates a single exe file by using all the go files.
+1) go build (in case you have made some changes in code) : creates a single exe file by using all the go files OR make build
-2) .\CrudRestApi.exe : to run the service
+2) .\CrudRestApi.exe : to run the service OR make run
 3) use postman app to send Http request to the API

 #Additional cmds: